Codeception/Codeception/docs/03-AcceptanceTests.md

 ### Selenium Standalone Server

 Selenium Server is a piece of software that "drives" (i.e. runs) your local browser by sending commands (i.e. your test cases) to it.

+PhantomJS is eventually going to be replaced by [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).

 Overview of components:
 ```